Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Simulating massive main sequence galaxies

-First, we compare the total CO(3$-$2) luminosities of our model galaxies with those of the $z\sim2-2.5$ BX/BM galaxies of \cite{tacconi13}, which are not only closest in redshift to our model galaxies but also occupy the same region of the SFR$-M_*$ plane (see Figure\,\ref{model_galaxies_f_M_SFR}).
-We find that G2 and G3, the two most massive ($M_*>10^{11}$\,\msun) and star-forming (SFR $\gtrsim80$\,\sfru) galaxies of our simulations, have CO(3$-$2) luminosities of $\sim0.7-1\times10^{10}\,{\rm K\,km\,\ps\,pc^2}$, which is in the range of CO(3$-$2) luminosities of the BX/BM galaxies at an average of $\sim1.2\pm0.9\times10^{10}\,{\rm K\,km\,\ps\,pc^2}$.
-The more quiescent G1 is about a factor 4 below the average $L'_{\rm CO(3-2)}$ of BX/BM galaxies, and the offset from the BzK galaxies is even bigger.
-Our G2 and G3 simulations, however, are able to reproduce the CO luminosities of the $z\simeq1-1.5$ SFGs observed by \citet{magnelli12} and \citet{tacconi13}, which span a range in CO(2$-$1) and CO(3$-$2) luminosities of $(3.6-12.5)\times10^9$ and $(1.4-41.3)\times10^9\,{\rm K\,km\,s^{-1}\,pc^2}$, respectively.
-In general, the BzK galaxies are more luminous than our model galaxies, with the exception of BzK$-$16000 at a SFR of $152$\,\sfru only slightly above our G2 model galaxy ($142$\,\sfru).
-As mentioned in Section \ref{H2_cont}, the molecular gas mass fractions of our galaxies is about a factor $6$ below the mean of the observed galaxies at $z\sim1-2.5$ with which we compare, and we propose this as the main reason for the comparatively low CO luminosities.
+The $z\sim2-2.5$ BX/BM galaxies of \cite{tacconi13} are not only closest in redshift to our simulated galaxies but also occupy the same region of the SFR$-M_*$ plane (see Figure\,\ref{model_galaxies_f_M_SFR}).
+We find that G2 and G3, the two most massive ($M_*>10^{11}$\,\msun) and star-forming (SFR $\gtrsim80$\,\sfru) galaxies of our simulations, have CO(3$-$2) luminosities of $6.4\e{9}$ and $9.2\e{9}\,{\rm K\,km\,\ps\,pc^2}$, respectively, in the range of CO(3$-$2) luminosities of the BX/BM galaxies.
+G1 is just below this range and about a factor of 4 below the average BX/BM luminosity ($\sim1.2\pm0.9\times10^{10}\,{\rm K\,km\,\ps\,pc^2}$).
+All three simulated galaxies have CO(2$-$1) and CO(3$-$2) luminosities consistent with those of the $z\simeq1-1.5$ SFGs observed by \citet{magnelli12} and \citet{tacconi13}, which span a range in CO(2$-$1) and CO(3$-$2) luminosity of $(3.6-12.5)\times10^9$ and $(1.4-41.3)\times10^9\,{\rm K\,km\,s^{-1}\,pc^2}$, respectively.
+Finally, we see that the $z\sim 1.5$ BzK galaxies in general have higher CO line luminosities across all observed CO transitions (up to $J_{\rm up} = 5$), although at the $J=2-1$ and $J=3-2$ transitions there is overlap with G3.
+As mentioned in Section \ref{H2_cont}, the molecular gas mass fractions of our galaxies is a factor $\sim 4-5$ below the mean of the observed galaxies at $z\sim1-2.5$ with which we compare, and we propose this as the main reason for the comparatively low CO luminosities.

-Differences in the global CO excitation conditions between G1, G2 and G3 are best seen in the CO(1$-$0) normalized luminosity (and intensity) ratios, i.e., middle (and bottom) panel in Figure \ref{CO_sled_f_sled}).
+Differences in the global CO excitation conditions between G1, G2 and G3 are best seen in the CO(1$-$0) normalised luminosity (and intensity) ratios, i.e., middle (and bottom) panel in Figure \ref{CO_sled_f_sled}.
 The CO SLEDs of all three galaxies follow each other quite closely up to the $J=3-2$ transition where the SLEDs all peak; at $3<J_{\rm up}<7$ the SLEDs gradually diverge.
 While the metallicity distributions in G1, G2 and G3 are similar (see Figure \ref{apD1}), the rise in \g0 presents a likely cause to the increasing high-$J$ flux when going from G1 to G3, as higher \g0 leads to more flux primarily in the $J>4$ transitions (see Figure \ref{apD4}).